Nonperturbative quantization approach for QED on the Hopf bundle: Nonperturbative quantization of Maxwell's electrodynamics coupled to a spinor field

 It is evident that this infinite set of equations cannot be solved explicitly and analytically.
 Therefore, the question arises as to whether it is possible to find its approximate solution.
 The problem of how to cut off an infinite set of equations is called \emph{the closure problem}, and it is well known in turbulence modeling (see, e.g., the textbook~\cite{Wilcox}).
 In that case, the Navier-Stokes equation is averaged, and it is known as the Reynolds-averaged Navier-Stokes equation.
 But this equation contains an unknown quantity~-- the Reynolds-stress tensor, for which one has to have an extra equation called the Reynolds-stress equation, which in turn contains more unknown functions, and so on.

 For better understanding of the situation, it is useful to consider some simple example illustrating this process.
-Consider the case where, to solve the set of equations \eqref{NP_60}-\eqref{NP_110}, one can employ the $\mathfrak{Ansatze}$ \eqref{D_30} for the spinor field and \eqref{D_35} for the potential of the electromagnetic field.
-Replacing the functions by operators, we then have
+Consider the case where, to solve the set of equations \eqref{NP_60}-\eqref{NP_110}, one can employ the simplified $\mathfrak{Ansatze}$ \eqref{D_30} for the spinor field and \eqref{D_35} for the potential of the electromagnetic field:

+This case is a special case of the general $\mathfrak{Ansatze}$ \eqref{D_30} and it corresponds to the particular solution for $l = 0$ found in Ref.~\cite{Dzhunushaliev:2020dom}.